AmmanVMS/pix.toot.wales/README.md

 2. Install the app.
 You may need to allow that your browser can install apps or navigate to it in the Downloads app.
 3. When installed look for these apps:

+If you cannot download and install F-Droid, you may be able to use the direct downloads below.

 ### [PixelDroid][pixeldroid]

 You can [download the app][pixeldroid] directly or via the F-Droid app (recommended).